pineconedata/automated-feed-generator/README.md

 ## Contributing

 If you'd like to contribute to this project or report issues, please open a pull request or create an issue in the repository.
 Feel free to add a feed that you have generated to the `feeds` folder via pull request as well.
+Once your pull request is approved, you can subscribe to the URL in your RSS reader directly from this GitHub repo.
+To get the URL, simply navigate to the appropriate output file in the `feeds` folder in this GitHub repository, click on `Raw` in the top right corner of the file, and then copy/paste the resulting URL into your RSS feed reader (the URL should begin with something like `https://raw.githubusercontent.com/pineconedata/automated-feed-generator/`).